corneliushennch/hennch.co/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-I am currently working on my MD thesis project in the lab of Prof. Dr. Frederik Damm in the Department of Hematology/Oncology at the Virchow Campus of the Charité – Universitätsmedizin Berlin.
+In fall 2021 I started my residency training in psychiatry at the department of psychiatry of the Charité at the St. Hedwig hospital in Berlin.
+I am still working on my MD thesis project in the lab of Prof. Dr. Frederik Damm in the Department of Hematology/Oncology at the Virchow Campus of the Charité – Universitätsmedizin Berlin.
 My project aims to elucidate novel genetic lesions in a rare lymphoma entity.
-In the first part of my project I created single-cell derived knock-out models that we subsequently analyzed with a variety of functional assays as well as omics methods.
-I am currently working on the comprehensive analysis of the clinical as well as molecular data of our patient cohort.
 As I want to analyse the data in the most reproducible way, I am pushing myself to learn and apply a variety of tools for reproducible data analysis.